ChanthMiao/ghc-wiki-mirror/working-conventions/bisection.md

     tree=$HOME/trees/cabal
     cd $tree
     #do_it "clean-test" rm -R dist-newstyle
-    do_it "build-test" cabal v2-build cabal-install --disable-library-profiling --allow-newer=time --with-compiler=$ghc
-    do_it "make-links" /home/ben/.env/bin/mk-cabal-bin.sh
-    do_it "run-test" timeout 10 bin/cabal configure
+    do_it "build-test" $ghc T22048.hs -O -fomit-interface-pragmas -fforce-recomp do_it "run-test" $ghc --show-iface T22048.hi | grep "_rule"
     # The test has succeeded if the rule fired
-    if [ "x$?" = "x124" ]; then
+    if [ "x$?" = "x0" ]; then
         log "Commit $rev: failed"
         commit_bad
     else